How to File an Emergency Custody Order in Florida

 Working with an experienced family law attorney helps ensure your motion is taken seriously.

-How to file an emergency child custody order in Florida
+How to file an expedited emergency child custody order in Florida

-- Determine which emergency motion fits your situation (ex-parte vs. regular with notice).
-An ex-parte emergency motion is sent directly to the judge without informing the other party.
+- Determine which emergency motion fits your situation (such as an ex parte hearing vs. regular notice).
+An ex parte request is presented to the judge without the need to notify the other party.

 - File the motion with the judge.

-- Work with your attorney to prepare for court.
+- Work with your lawyer to prepare to attend the courtroom and testify.

-One common issue that divorce attorneys in Florida handle is seeking emergency custody to protect children’s physical or emotional safety.
-This process might be called an emergency motion for custody, temporary emergency relief, or an emergency motion to suspend contact.
-Regardless of the label, similar legal standards apply.
-If someone is in imminent danger, contact law enforcement immediately.
+One common issue that divorce attorneys in Florida handle is seeking emergency custody.
+This process might be called a motion to modify, deny, or appeal access.
+Regardless of the label, if someone is in imminent danger requiring same-day help, contact law enforcement immediately.
 After contacting them, contact us.

 Jump To: